JBEI/jqmm/dockerContainer/README.md

 Here are the instructions for a jQMM installation through docker:

-## 1) Compile and upload docker container
-docker build -t mhgarci1/jqmm:latest .

-docker login

-docker push mhgarci1/jqmm

-See https://github.com/JBEI/jqmm for license, source code, and instructions.

-The following instructions explain how to launch a jQMM docker container once it is uploaded.

-jQMM uses the General Algebraic Modeling System (GAMS), and **requires a valid GAMS license** for solving all but the simplest models.
-Place your license file (which must be named "gamslice.txt") in the current folder before following these instructions.
-You can purchase a license here: https://www.gams.com/

 ## 1) Launch container:

 docker run --name jqmm -p 8888:8888 -d mhgarci1/jqmm